Mexico Field Trips, February and March 1980

 I

-eventually fell into a deep snory sleep & woke up in front of
+eventually fell into a deep snory sleep and woke up in front of

 Tina’s house.